Rank-Based Statistics

 2. Wilcoxon Signed-Rank Test

-Used for paired data (e.g., Before vs After).
-It looks at the differences between pairs.
+Used for paired data (e.g., Before vs. After scenarios).
+It is the non-parametric equivalent of the paired t-test, focusing on the differences between paired observations.

 3. Kruskal-Wallis Test

-An extension of Mann-Whitney for more than two groups.
+An extension of the Mann-Whitney U Test for comparing more than two independent groups.
+It is the non-parametric equivalent of One-way ANOVA.

-- If the null is true, the average rank for each group should be roughly the same.
+- How it works: It pools and ranks all data points from all groups together.
+If the null hypothesis is true, the average rank for each group should be roughly equal.

 4. Implementation Examples